oxen-io/session-file-server-old/README.md

 ## Daemons
 We'd need a web daemon for serving web requests.
-Then a background daemon for upstream streaming (connects to App.net using an app streaming), maintenance or background processing.
+Then a background daemon for upstream streaming (connects to App.net using app streaming), maintenance or background processing.
 And then a websocket daemon for user streaming.

 The web and background daemon will be written in NodeJS as they'll need to share code for creating posts.